 I’m not closing myself off to marriage or a family.
 If those things happen in the future, that’s just fine.
 But I don’t feel rushed, and if those things don’t come at all, that’s okay, too.
 As long as I can still consider a dog a part of my family and my home, I’ll have all I need.
 And when it came to buying a home, that was the more immediate necessity.

 As for why other millennials think about pets when buying homes, I couldn’t generalize the whole generation.
 I expect there are many different factors they consider.
-Certainly, my friends that are burdened by college debt and low pay aren’t in a rush to have families, though many of them do own dogs and love them like family.
+Certainly, my friends who are burdened by college debt and low pay aren’t in a rush to have families, though many of them do own dogs and love them like family.
 They, like me, are far more attracted to homes with nearby dog parks than playgrounds.

 Why do you think millennials consider dogs when buying homes?
 What were some things you considered when you chose where to live?
 Let me know in the comments below!